yguitton/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.md

 >
 >    > <question-title></question-title>
 >    >
 >    > 1.
 How do we match on the birthday format?
-How strict/exact shoule we be here?
+How strict/exact should we be here?
 >    > 2.
 How do we captures both the day and the month?
 >    > 3.
 How do we refer to the values we captured (for the replacement value)
 >    >